iobroker-community-adapters/ioBroker.boschindego/README.md

 -->
 ### 1.3.9 (2025-01-18)

-- revert to jsconfonfig and move from captche to codeurl
+- (TA2k) revert to jsonConfig and move from captcha to codeurl
 - (simatec) Fix Responsive Design

 ### 1.3.8 (2025-01-04)